Lexikonnn/Lexikonnn/README.md

-- Working with JavaScript libraries like React 🛠️
+- Working with JavaScript libraries like React/Next 🛠️
 - Creating responsive and accessible websites 🌐
 - Continuously learning and keeping up with the latest trends in front end development 📚
 - I am excited about opportunities that will allow me to grow and contribute to the success of interesting projects. ✔